GOOGLE CORE WEB VITALS – DELAYED TO JUNE 2021

 “Today, we’re also announcing the general availability of signed exchanges (SXG) on Google Search for all web pages.
 Google Search previously only supported SXG built with the AMP framework.”

-“SXG allows Google Search to leverage the privacy-preserving prefetching technique for compatible browsers, which can lead to improved page experience.
-This technique enables Google Search to load key resources of a page (HTML, JavaScript, CSS) ahead of navigation, which makes it possible for the browser to display pages faster.”
+“SXG allows Google Search to leverage the privacy-preserving prefetching technique for compatible browsers, which can lead to an improved page experience.
+This technique enables Google Search to load key resources of a page (HTML, JavaScript, and CSS) ahead of navigation, which makes it possible for the browser to display pages faster.”

 “Note: The use of SXG is not a requirement for page experience benefits, and you can consider the technology as one of the options for improving your page experience.”